 Alcohol and Depression

-It's not always clear for a given individual when depression triggers alcohol abuse or vice versa.
-But both conditions may share common triggers.
-Studies of twins have shown that the same factors that contribute to heavy drinking in families also contribute to the risk for major depression.
+It's not always clear if depression makes you drink or vice versa.
+Studies of twins have shown that the same things that lead to heavy drinking in families also make depression more likely.

-Researchers have been looking for common genes that might lie behind both conditions.
-They have pinpointed at least one -- a variant of the gene CHRM2 -- that is involved in several important brain functions, including memory and attention.
+Researchers have found at least one common gene.
+It’s involved in brain functions like memory and attention.
 Variations in this gene might put people at risk for both alcohol misuse and depression.

-A person's home and social environment also can play a role in determining whether that person will develop both depression and a drinking problem.
-Children who have been abused or who were raised in poverty appear to be more likely to develop both conditions.
+Home and social environment also play a role.
+Children who were abused or raised in poverty appear to be more likely to develop both conditions.

 Alcohol and Depression: What to Do

-It probably won't hurt to have a glass of wine or beer once in awhile for social reasons unless you have a health problem that prevents you from drinking.
-But if you're misusing alcohol on a regular basis as a coping mechanism, you have a more serious problem.
+It probably won't hurt to have a glass of wine or beer once in a while for social reasons unless you have a health problem that prevents you from drinking.
+But if you turn to alcohol to get you through the day, or if it causes trouble in your relationships, at work, in your social life, or with how you think and feel, you have a more serious problem.